jalya001/Rudimentary-x86-32-OS/README.md

 ## 6.6 Dispatchers
 A thing that sends to multiple mailboxes.
 It is very simple since it simply does that.

+maybe should be renamed to mailmen to disambiguate

 Interface: